Barachia/SpeechAPIDemo/README.md

 Make sure you have an AMQ server running (http://activemq.apache.org/).
 Properties for AMQ changes can be made in the middleware.properties file.

+In order to build the HMIMiddlewareAbstractionLayer, you need to clone the repository HmiMiddlewareAbstractionLayer and you need the hmibuild system as well (https://github.com/ArticulatedSocialAgentsPlatform/hmibuild).

 ---
 JAVA application demonstrating the use of the net-speech-api for kaldigstserver.